thedunston/troublevent/README.md

 `go build -o Lab23.bin`

 During a bootcamp, the student reads the lab guide and unzips the respective file "Lab23.zip."
 Inside is the file Lab23.bin The student executes "Lab23.bin" and sees the message "You just edited the /etc/dhcp/dhcpd.conf file and restarted the service.
-Users are reporting they are not able to receive an IP address..
+Users are reporting they are not able to receive an IP address."
 That should queue them to check the appropriate log file to determine the error.
 DHCP is quite good at explaining the error and where it is located.

 ### Create a binary that runs ps -ef and the student has to determine the command that printed the output.